Wilfred/ht.el/README.md

 ## API changelog

 ht.el uses semantic versioning, so an incompatible API change will result in the major version increasing.
-See CHANGELOG.md for a history of all changes.
+See [CHANGELOG.md](CHANGELOG.md) for a history of all changes.

+The following changes were backwards incompatible:

 ### v1.0